kmercyUSCSSI/invoice_gen/README.md

 Required Invoice Number -> Any String will do

 Required input of word .docx template file (exmple included in /docs/invoice.docx) with mailmerge fields.
-Program will use your config, GoogleSheet values, git-log values to "merge" with template fields in template .docx
+Program will use your config, GoogleSheet values, and git-log values to "merge" with template fields in template .docx

 git-log outfile and client address, phone, and email are optional